LukeSmithxyz/LARBS/README.md

 which uses slightly different repositories might miss one or two minor programs).

-LARBS, in its default form where it installs my own dotfiles, is not compatible with or maintained for Virtual Machines.
-Due to particularities of i3 on Arch Linux within a Virtual Machines, X will not start properly.
-If you know a fix for this, feel free to share, but I do not use Virtual Machines so am not planning on troubleshooting a fix.

 Here are some of the things LARBS sets up:

 - Installs i3-gaps, a tiling window manager, with my fully featured